locoframework/loco-rails/README.md

 ## Main features

-In terms of the whole system, the most important ones are following:
+In terms of the whole system, the most important ones are the following:

 ### 1. Provides structure for Javascript assets